Skip to Content Skip to Footer

 More from the Journal of Marketing

-Anindita Chakravarty is Associate Professor of Marketing, Terry College of Business, University of Georgia, USA.
+Anindita Chakravarty is Professor of Marketing and Terry Dean’s Advisory Council Distinguished Professor, University of Georgia, USA.

 Chen Zhou is Assistant Professor of Marketing, Darla Moore School of Business, University of South Carolina, USA.